 - Going silent -This horrible habit will strike fear in the heart of most any client.
 Extend the professional courtesy of keeping your clients in the loop at all times.
 This is particularly true if you miss a deadline or run into other trouble.
 Never ever go silent on a client.
 I’ve done it, and the only thing worse than going silent on a client is trying to back out of the silence and start communicating again.
 Eye roll. #shame

 - Being in breach of a Non-Disclosure Agreement – Sometimes in an effort to protect themselves and their trade secrets, clients will draft Non-Disclosure Agreements and ask you to sign them.
 READ THE AGREEMENT.
 Some NDAs ask you to make commitments that may hurt your business in the long run.
 If you cannot keep a clause in the agreement, ask the employer to modify or remove the clause.
 If he or she will not, move on to the next job.

 - Outsourcing to sub-par subcontractors – We all want to be able to say we have our own team, but if a client has hired you for your unique talent, style and abilities, it will be apparent if you outsource the work to someone who works below your level of proficiency.
 Make it clear at the onset that you work with a team.
 If the employer wants you to do the work personally, price the job accordingly and DO THE WORK.

-As someone who runs a freelance business, your livelihood thrives on your reputation and your ability to build a brand that makes and consistently delivers on its promises.
+As someone who runs a freelance business, your livelihood thrives or dies based on your reputation and your ability to build a brand that makes, and consistently delivers on, its promises.
 The more you adhere to that truth, the more profitable your business will be.